danielharrell/LectFall2015/Question.md

 their own way as important as the books we read and the conversations we have.
 There is a reason we begin seminar with an opening question rather than presentation.
-Or why we call the occasion after Friday Night Lecture the question period rather than the answer period, or even the question-and-answer period.
+Or why we call the occasion after Friday Night Lecture the Question Period rather than the Answer Period, or even the Question-And-Answer Period.
 Without the questions we ask, the books we read and the conversations we have would arguably lose their point.